Ariel view of Queenstown on the South Island in New Zealand

 The first awesome thing to do in Queenstown is just wander around.
 You’ll find a charming, compact grid of mostly pedestrianized streets, a sweeping swathe of green lawn, wide boardwalks fronting the lake, and jet boats cheerfully bobbing at piers.

-The town is the adventure capital of New Zealand, and also known as the Adrenaline Capital of the World.
+The town is the adventure capital of New Zealand and known as the Adrenaline Capital of the World.
 But your first impression will likely be of a town that is laid-back, pretty, and pleasant.
-Queenstown reminds me of a cross between the Canadian resort towns of Whistler and Banff with a little bit of the quaintness of Bowen Island (where I live on the west coast of Canada) thrown in.
+Queenstown reminds me of a cross between the Canadian resort towns of Whistler and Banff with a bit of the quaintness of Bowen Island (where I live on Canada’s West Coast) thrown in.

 As in Whistler and Banff, practically every shop in Queenstown is a tourist shop or a restaurant, and a lot of the people walking the streets are tourists.
-But the town also feels quite down home, like it is a place where people have chosen to live.
+But the town also feels quite down-home, like it’s a place where people have chosen to live.

 Saturday Market in Queenstown